ethereumjs/ultralight/packages/cli/README.md

 ### JSON-RPC

 The Ultralight client exposes a minimal JSON-RPC interface that allows for some interaction with the node.
-Alist of methods exposed can be found below but is not guaranteed to be up to date.
+A list of methods exposed can be found below but is not guaranteed to be up to date.
 Please refer to [the source](./src/rpc.ts) for all currently available methods.

 - `discv5_nodeInfo` - Returns the current client version
 - `eth_getBlockByHash` - Mimics the current Ethereum Full Node `eth_getBlockByHash` interface.
 All data is retrieved from the local node database or else other Portal Network clients (if connected)